*This post was originally published on 9/4/2017 and updated on 2/7/2019*

-If you’ve watched the news at any point over the last few weeks, you’re already aware of the devastation that Hurricane Harvey has inflicted upon the Gulf Coast, as well as all of the racial turmoil that is plaguing this nation.
+If you’ve watched the news at any point over the last few weeks, you’re probably exhausted from listening to anchors and pundits discuss government shutdowns, the state of the union, and hot button topics about abortion and sexual orientation.
 On a personal level, so many of my friends and family are in their own individual crises: stressed out about finances, career failure and frustration; their children, and their spouses.

-1. Make Time for God: We are all busy people.
-Most of us juggle full time careers, full time classes; and parenthood.
-Sometimes, I come home from work and get right in my pajamas, because I’m so exhausted!
-But I find that when I don’t carve out the time to read the Word, and meditate on the promises of God, I have a harder time dealing with the ups and downs of life.
-Start small…talk to God in the car on your daily commute to and from work; take the time to read the Word before bed; sneak away to a quiet room for uninterrupted prayer time; push away from the dinner table for fasting and prayer.
+We are all busy people.
+Most of us juggle full time careers, full time classes, and parenthood.
+Sometimes, I come home from work and get right into my pajamas, because I’m so exhausted!
+But I find that when I don’t carve out the time to read God’s Word, and meditate on His promises, I have a harder time dealing with the ups and downs of life.
+Start small!
+Talk to God in the car on your daily commute to and from work; take time to read the Bible before bed; sneak away to a quiet room for uninterrupted prayer time; push away from the dinner table for fasting and prayer.
 All of these things will feed your Spirit, and strengthen your faith.

-4. Monitor Your Input: Simply said, be careful what you watch and listen to, when you’re down.
-If you are feeling overwhelmed, frustrated, or depressed, now is not the time to watch 13 Reasons Why, horror movies, or anything on Lifetime!
+Be careful what you watch and listen to, when you’re down.
+If you are feeling overwhelmed, frustrated, or depressed, now is not the time to watch 13 Reasons Why, horror movies, or anything depressing!
 You have to feed your Spirit with positivity and productive imagery.
 You also need to take heed to what you are listening to.
 Don’t stand around listening to negative office gossip, or taking phone calls from that cousin or friend who always has a sob story.
 You need to guard your soul and mind, because you’re in a vulnerable place.

 I hope that these tips have helped you!
 Please feel free to leave your own tips in the comments section below!
 You never know who you will bless!